thuml/MiniVeo3-Reasoner/README.md

 Our evaluator compares the predicted trajectory with the ground truth, computing the distance between the two paths.

-We implement our own versions of Exact Match (EM) and Progress Rate (PR) metrics (see [Visual Planning](https://github.com/yix8/VisualPlanning)) for video-based evaluation.
+We implement our own versions of Exact Match (EM) and Progress Rate (PR) metrics for video-based evaluation.

 If your generated results are stored in `dataset/maze_test` and named properly, you can evaluate all test samples by running: